thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 ### Limitations

+Several important limitations of our study must be acknowledged:

+**First and most critically, this study uses a proof-of-concept survival analysis framework without real clinical outcome data.** While we demonstrate robust transcriptomic associations between PD-L1 and LLPS-associated proteins, the survival analysis results presented here are intended to illustrate the analytical methodology rather than provide clinically actionable findings.
+Application of this framework to authentic TCGA clinical data with verified patient outcomes is essential before any clinical interpretation.
+The hazard ratios and confidence intervals reported should be understood as demonstrations of statistical methodology, not as evidence for clinical prognostic value.

-Several limitations of our study merit discussion.
-First, this is a purely computational analysis of bulk RNA-seq data without experimental validation.
-While the large sample size and statistical rigor provide confidence in the associations identified, mechanistic causality cannot be established.
+Second, this is a purely computational analysis of bulk RNA-seq data without experimental validation.
+While the large sample size and statistical rigor provide confidence in the transcriptomic associations identified, mechanistic causality cannot be established.
 The correlations we observe could reflect direct regulatory relationships, shared upstream regulators, or convergent responses to tumor microenvironment features.
+Experimental validation using cell line models, biochemical assays, and functional studies is required to establish causal mechanisms.

-Second, RNA-seq measures mRNA levels, which may not perfectly reflect protein abundance due to post-transcriptional regulation, differences in protein stability, and translational control.
+Third, RNA-seq measures mRNA levels, which may not perfectly reflect protein abundance due to post-transcriptional regulation, differences in protein stability, and translational control.
 This limitation is particularly relevant for PD-L1, whose protein levels are tightly regulated by ubiquitination and endosomal trafficking.
-Proteomic studies integrating CPTAC data would provide more direct assessment of protein-level relationships.
+Proteomic studies integrating CPTAC data would provide more direct assessment of protein-level relationships and post-translational modifications.

-Third, we used simulated clinical data for this proof-of-concept analysis.
-While the survival analysis framework and methods are robust, application to real TCGA clinical data with actual patient outcomes is essential before drawing definitive clinical conclusions.
-The hazard ratios and P-values reported here should be considered illustrative of the analytical approach rather than definitive clinical findings.

 Fourth, TIMER2.0 deconvolution provides estimated immune cell proportions rather than direct measurements.
 While TIMER2.0 has been extensively validated and shows good concordance with flow cytometry and immunohistochemistry, it represents a computational inference subject to algorithmic assumptions.
-Different deconvolution methods can yield somewhat different estimates, though key immune populations generally show good cross-method consistency.
+Our use of a single deconvolution method, rather than comparing multiple algorithms (e.g., CIBERSORT, xCell, MCP-counter), means that method-specific biases cannot be ruled out.
+Additionally, tumor purity was not explicitly modeled as an independent covariate, which could affect the interpretation of correlations in samples with variable tumor content.
+Future studies incorporating multiple deconvolution approaches and explicit tumor purity adjustment would strengthen these findings.

 Fifth, our analysis focused on three cancer types with known PD-L1 relevance.
 Extending to additional cancer types would strengthen generalizability, though lung cancers and melanoma represent the primary contexts where PD-L1 biology and immunotherapy have been most extensively studied clinically.